-A. Hong Kong domiciled schemes
+A. Hong Kong domiciled schemes13

-- In principle, Hong Kong domiciled schemes should fully comply with all the requirements under the UT Code, including Chapter 7 of the UT Code in relation to the core requirements of the investment limitations and prohibitions of a scheme and/or Chapter 8 of the UT Code in relation to the guidelines for various types of specialized schemes (where applicable). - 2.
+- 1. In principle, Hong Kong domiciled schemes should fully comply with all the requirements under the UT Code, including Chapter 7 of the UT Code in relation to the core requirements of the investment limitations and prohibitions of a scheme and/or Chapter 8 of the UT Code in relation to the guidelines for various types of specialized schemes (where applicable). - 2.
 A fundamental principle regarding the investments of any scheme seeking authorization for offering to the public in Hong Kong is that the scheme should maintain proper diversification of its investments and liquidity to meet redemptions by investors from time to time. - 3.
 In relation to the use of financial derivative instruments ("FDIs") by a Hong Kong domiciled scheme falling within Chapter 7 of the UT Code (a "Ch.
 7 scheme"): - 3.1 a Ch.
 7 scheme may use FDIs for hedging purpose; - 3.2 a Ch.
 7 scheme may use FDIs for investment purposes subject to the investment limit(s) and requirements under Chapter 7 of the UT Code; - 3.3 in general, a Ch.
-7 scheme is expected to be a plain vanilla fund not seeking to use FDIs extensively for investment purposes or with net derivative exposure 15 not more than 50% of its NAV16; and - 3.4 for schemes that seek to acquire FDIs for investment purposes but do not meet the specific criteria set out in the relevant provisions in Chapter 7 of the UT Code and this Guide, they should comply with the applicable requirements for specialized schemes as set out in Chapter 8 of the UT Code, e.g. 8.7 on hedge funds (see Part K below), 8.8 on structured funds (see Part L below) and 8.9 on funds that invest extensively in FDIs (see Part M below). - 4.
-In view of the diversification requirement in 7.1 of the UT Code, a Ch.
-7 scheme which has not disclosed its net derivative exposure in its HKOD (including KFS) should not invest in any participatory notes / equity-linked notes with gross exposure to any single issuer of such notes exceeding 10% of the scheme's NAV.
-If a new scheme which has not disclosed its net derivative exposure in its HKOD (including KFS) proposes to use collateral to reduce the gross counterparty exposure of any single issuer, the scheme will be regarded by the SFC as a scheme falling within 8.9 of the UT Code and should comply with the requirements thereunder. - 5.
-For the purpose of 7.11A of the UT Code, "eligible schemes" means those UCITS schemes domiciled in Luxembourg, Ireland and the United Kingdom.
+7 scheme is expected to be a plain vanilla fund not seeking to use FDIs extensively for investment purposes or with net derivative exposure14 not more than 50% of its NAV; and - 3.4 for schemes that seek to acquire FDIs for investment purposes but do not meet the specific criteria set out in the relevant provisions in Chapter 7 of the UT Code and this Guide, they should comply with the applicable requirements for specialized schemes as set out in Chapter 8 of the UT Code, e.g. 8.7 on hedge funds (see Part K below), 8.8 on structured funds (see Part L below) and 8.9 on funds that invest extensively in FDIs (see Part M below). - 4. (deleted) - 5.
+For the purpose of 7.11A of the UT Code, "eligible schemes" means those UCITS schemes domiciled in Luxembourg and Ireland, and collective investment schemes domiciled in the United Kingdom authorized as UK UCITS.
 Please refer to Note 7 of the list of recognized jurisdiction schemes ("RJS") posted on the SFC website ("List of RJS") (see paragraph 9 below) for further details. - 6.
-In relation to the investment in real estate investment trusts ("REITs") by SFC-authorized funds and whether REITs are considered as CIS or securities for the purpose of Chapter 7 of the UT Code, please refer to Note to 7.14 of the UT Code and Questions 17 of the FAQs on UT Code.
+In relation to the investment in real estate investment trusts ("REITs") by SFC-authorized funds and whether REITs are considered as CIS or securities for the purpose of Chapter 7 of the UT Code, please refer to Note to 7.14 of the UT Code and Questions 17 of the FAQs on UT Code. - In relation to whether ETFs are considered as CIS or listed securities for the purpose of Chapter 7 of the UT Code, please refer to the Note to "Investment in other schemes" under Chapter 7 of the UT Code.

-Non-Hong Kong domiciled schemes which do not fall under Part B (Schemes established in recognized jurisdictions) or Part C (Schemes under mutual recognition arrangements / other fund authorization arrangements) shall be treated as Hong Kong domiciled schemes for the purpose of new fund applications.
+13 Non-Hong Kong domiciled schemes which do not fall under Part B (Schemes established in recognized jurisdictions) or Part C (Schemes under mutual recognition arrangements / other fund authorization arrangements) shall be treated as Hong Kong domiciled schemes for the purpose of new fund applications.

-&lt;sup>15 Please refer to the "Guide on the Use of Financial Derivative Instruments for Unit Trusts and Mutual Funds" for further guidance on calculation of net derivative exposure.
+14 Please refer to the "Guide on the Use of Financial Derivative Instruments for Unit Trusts and Mutual Funds" for further guidance on calculation of net derivative exposure.